|Herbert C. Klatt|

-A few years back, Rob Roehm published a book through the Robert E. Howard Foundation titled Lone Scout of Letters.
+A few years back, Rob Roehm published a book through his own press, Roehm's Room Press, titled Lone Scout of Letters.
 The book is a collection of various writings from Herbert C. Klatt, with historical information about Klatt, his family, etc. It also features some writings by Truett Vinson.
 In fact, this book is one of the very few places a researcher can turn to get the writings of Vinson and Klatt.

 |Klatt's picture of the Brazos river from|

 So, like a good researcher, I got on my computer, pulled up Google Maps and typed into the search engine "Walnut Springs, Texas."
 I used the map to see if a portion of the Brazos rivers was close to Walnut Springs.
 Sure enough, just north east of Walnut Springs, about 24 or so miles, is the Brazos river.
 I clicked on the Google Earth portion of the map to get the exact satellite image, zoomed in on the river and followed it for a stretch until I found a crossing just Northeast of Brazos Point, TX & Eulogy, TX.
 Zooming in on that crossing I saw two bridges, side by side.
 One is the newer, paved highway (Farm Market Road 1175 which connects with Farm Market Road 1118 just the other side of the Brazos).
 The second bridge is older, and almost looks like a railroad bridge across the river.
 I zoomed in as close as Google allowed, then hit the street level and voilà, an older street bridge.